Are the Models from the All Hallows Hamlet ‘Real’ Models?

 Can I Visit the All Hallows Hamlet?

-As the models used as part of the All Hallows Hamlet have been on private and public display in the past; there are occasions when they can ‘seen’ in person and a subscription to the Crooked Hen Newsletter will keep you informed about our studio open-days and forthcoming exhibitions.
+As the models used as part of the All Hallows Hamlet have been on private and public display in the past; there are occasions when they can ‘seen’ in person and a sign up to The Dae will keep you informed about our studio open-days and forthcoming exhibitions.

 What is the Story Behind the Creation of the Models for the All Hallows Hamlet?